The Lantern is a hard-copy Chinese medicine journal from Australia published three times a year.

 The Lantern is produced in Melbourne, Australia by Steve Clavey, Bettina Brill and Michael Ellis, with help from Chris Flanagan in the US.
 Bettina handles subscriptions and financials, Steve handles content, Michael works on sub-editing and design, and Chris helps with the lot.
-Each of us thinks the other two work harder.
+Each of us thinks the other three work harder.

 Steve handles content at The Lantern.
 He runs a Chinese herbal clinic in the city of Melbourne, and enjoys playing Go, translating ancient medical Chinese, freshwater fly-fishing, Xing Yi, cooking, Chen style taichi, the study of transparadigmatic traditional psychology, and banjo.

 Bettina is mainly in charge of subscriptions and advertising.
 She is also a practitioner of Chinese herbal medicine and part-time lecturer at SSNT/Melbourne.
 In her spare time she likes to practise Xing Yi, climb volcanoes and swim with big fish.

 When he’s not surfing (the waves, and/or his Twitter account) and writing about Australian football, Michael runs a clinic combining Chinese herbs with shiatsu.
 He takes care of the production and sub-editing of The Lantern.
-He says he’s as passionate about Chinese medicine as about his various surfing activities, although the argument does seem to vary according to the swell size.
+He says he’s as fond of Chinese medicine as his various surfing activities, although the argument does seem to vary according to the swell size.

 Chris handles article submissions, and helps with content edits and copy-editing.
 She is an itinerant qi plumber, recently based in China and Cambodia, now re-homing to Seattle, Washington.
 She likes to devote her spare time to bicycling and trouble-making.